maysoshi/World-Cup-Forecaster/README.md

 To run the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/maysoshi/fifa-world-cup-forecaster.git`
+1. Clone the repository: `git clone https://github.com/maysoshi/world-cup-forecaster.git`
-2. Install the required dependencies: `pip install -r requirements.txt`
-3. Run the Jupyter Notebook or Python scripts to train the models and make predictions.
+2. Run the Jupyter Notebook or Python scripts to train the models and make predictions.

 ## Results